centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 OK: CPU(s) average usage is 0.84 % - CPU '0' usage: 0.84 % | 'cpu.utilization.percentage'=0.84%;;;0;100 '0#core.cpu.utilization.percentage'=0.84%;;;0;100
 ```

-> This authentication method requires you to use the DNS name of your windows server or Kerberos will not allow the connection.
+> This authentication method requires you to use the DNS name of your windows server, or Kerberos will not allow the connection.
 > Option `--wsman-auth-method='gssnegotiate'` is mandatory to use a domain account.
 > The domain name in `--wsman-username="sa_centreon@CONTOSO.LOCAL"` is case sensitive and must be in capital letters.